dojo/dojo.io/site/source/cookbook/rendering/use-jsx-templating.md

 ## Objective

 This recipe demonstrates how to configure your Dojo 2 application to use [JSX templating](https://facebook.github.io/jsx/).
+Note, TSX is the TypeScript version of JSX.

 ## Procedure